Can meconium aspiration cause brain injury?

 What is meconium?

 Meconium is the name that is given to a newborn baby’s first faeces.
-Unlike the usual yellowish stools that the baby passes after feeding on colostrum and milk, meconium is thick, dark green, sticky and tar-like as it contains the material that the fetus ingested during its time in the womb.
+Unlike the usual yellowish stools that the baby passes after feeding on colostrum and milk, meconium is thick, dark green, sticky and tar-like as it contains the material that the fetus (unborn baby) ingested during its time in the womb.

 What does it mean if my baby passes meconium during labour and delivery?

 It is normal for a baby to pass meconium in the first few hours after birth.
-It is also quite common for the amniotic fluid which drains after the mother’s waters have broken to be stained with meconium.
+It is also quite common for the amniotic fluid which drains after the mother’s waters have broken to be stained with meconium

 During labour and delivery, meconium in the amniotic fluid can be a sign that the fetus (unborn baby) is suffering from stress.
-A fetus that is struggling with hypoxia (lack of oxygen) will have increased intestinal activity which relaxes the anal sphincter (the muscular valve which controls the release of faecal matter) and meconium is passed into the amniotic fluid that surrounds it.
-If the baby inhales meconium into its lungs, for example, by gasping because it is not getting enough oxygen, the sticky or lumpy meconium can block the baby’s airways.
+A fetus that is struggling with hypoxia (lack of oxygen) will have increased intestinal activity which relaxes the anal sphincter (the muscular valve which controls the release of faecal matter) and meconium is passed into the amniotic fluid that surrounds them.
+If the baby inhales meconium into its lungs, for example, by gasping because it is not getting enough oxygen, the sticky or lumpy meconium can block the baby’s airway.

 Is meconium a sign of brain injury or a cause of brain injury?